NRHietala/web-Sprint-Challenge-User-Interface-and-Git/README.md

 5. Explain why git is valuable to a team of developers.

 - Git is extremely valuable for a few reasons.
 Version control is extremely important and useful for rolling out new changes, and possbily reverting back if things don't work smoothly.
-Also being able to do things like branch and everyone being able to work on their own pieces and push changes.
+Also being able to do things like branch and everyone being able to work on their own pieces and without affecting the master branch.
 Can you imagine trying to code with a team on a live google document?
 Or even emailing each other back updated code?
 Also the added benefit of having a secure home on the cloud and being able to access your code from anywhere is extremely useful.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.